rsignell-usgs/dap2arc/README.md

 Python toolboxes can be executed by using ArcToolbox to navigate to the appropriate directory and double clicking the python toolbox file, which will open an interface.

 ##Tutorial
-I made a 12 minute video tutorial(no scripting -- stumbling a little...) at: https://www.youtube.com/watch?v=OccLjc4M2Tg
+I made a 12 minute video tutorial at: https://www.youtube.com/watch?v=OccLjc4M2Tg

 best to watch it in HD: